"Narcolepsy UK has loads of knowledge and gives brilliant advice. I don’t know where we would be without them."

 Does narcolepsy affect learning and education?

 If narcolepsy presents itself at an early age, it can impact severely on education and learning.
 In particular, the condition can affect concentration, attention span and memory as well as causing lost time through naps.
 However, there is no direct impact on intelligence.

-Children with narcolepsy should be diagnosed as soon as possible so measures can be taken to ensure the condition has no detrimental effect on their education.
+Children with narcolepsy should be diagnosed as soon as possible so measures can be taken to ensure the condition has as little detrimental effect on their education as possible.